-The concept of obligation of the same kind is broader than obligations "fungible".
+The concept of obligations of the same kind is broader than that of "fungible" obligations.
 Performances of non monetary obligations may be of the same kind but may be not fungible.
-Two obligations to deliver wine of the same vineyard but not from the same year, are obligations of the same kind, but not fungible.
+Two obligations to deliver wine of the same vineyard but not from the same year, may be obligations of the same kind, but not fungible.
+Cash and securities are not performances of the same kind, in the sense of Article 8.1.
+Nevertheless, as in the case of different foreign currencies, set off may be exercised if securities are easily convertible and if there is no agreement that only the payment of specified cash or securities is possible.
 Whether obligations are of the same kind may depend of commercial practices or special trade rules.